 Mandate capture and management

-A SEPA Direct Debit mandate has a "life".
-Once it has been successfully signed by the debtor, several "events" may occur (IBAN modification, physical address modification, consultation by a third party, proof management, revocation...).
-A comprehensive dynamic database and flow management must be implemented.
+A SEPA Direct Debit mandate has a "lifecycle".
+Once it has been successfully signed by the debtor, several "events" may occur over time (such as IBAN modification, physical address modification, consultation by a third party, proof management, revocation).
+A comprehensive, dynamic database and flow management must be implemented.

 Before collecting payment from the debtor bank account, several steps must be completed: